SteelCompendium/data-md-dse/Bestiary/Monsters/Trolls/Statblocks/Troll Limbjumble.md

 reason: -2
 intuition: -1
 presence: -1
-traits:
+features:
-  - name: Hyper-Regeneration
+  - type: feature
-    effects:
-      - effect: At the start of each of the limbjumble's squad's turns, the squad's Stamina pool increases as if each limbjumble were at full Stamina.
-abilities:
+    feature_type: ability
-  - name: Arm and a Leg
+    name: Arm and a Leg
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 3
-        t1: 3 damage; A < 2 prone
+        tier1: 3 damage; A < 2 prone
-        t2: 5 damage; A < 3 prone
+        tier2: 5 damage; A < 3 prone
-        t3: 6 damage; prone
+        tier3: 6 damage; prone
+      - name: Effect
-      - effect: If a target made prone this way is already prone, they are grabbed instead.
+        effect: If a target made prone this way is already prone, they are grabbed instead.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Hyper-Regeneration
+    icon: ⭐️
+    effects:
+      - effect: At the start of each of the limbjumble's squad's turns, the squad's Stamina pool increases as if each limbjumble were at full Stamina.
 ~~~